Brief History of the current Dam Repair Project

 6- Current original valve house to be abandoned once Siphon system is completed and working.
 Valve house to be filled with sand, original inlet pipes into the water to be sealed and grouted.
 The buried concrete spillway exiting the valve house will also be abandoned down to the new Lower Level Valve House.

 7- Compacted soil for New Lower Level Valve House.
-The L shape is where the stilling well inside the house will be installed with flow measuring weir.
+The L shape is where the stilling well outside the valve house will be installed.
 The top half will contain the discharge siphon control valves.

 8- A weir box with flow monitoring will be installed to collect some of the seepage from the lower part of the western buttress and discharge into the federal wetland.

 9- Lower access road to be installed for access to lower valve house.

 10- Upper access road for upper valve house to be built after collection pipes and manholes are installed and backfill brought in to bring up grade.